 In all these cases, the federal government had to rely on the states, an arrangement that left the United States weak.
 There was no better example of this than the inability of the United States to pressure the British to vacate their forts on the frontier as promised in the 1783 Treaty of Paris (it was not until Jay’s Treaty of 1794 that the British finally left).

 In addition, Shays’ Rebellion also highlighted the weakness of the Articles, when the federal government was powerless to put down an uprising of rural Massachusetts citizens.

-This crisis led to the Constitutional Convention of 1787 where the new Constitution of the United States was proposed.
+This crisis led to the Constitutional Convention of 1787 where delegates proposed the new Constitution of the United States.
 Before it could go into effect, nine of the thirteen states needed to ratify the document.

 This was not to be an easy task.
 Many states had reservations over the new Constitution, including one of the biggest at the time: New York.

 In order to help defend the new Constitution a few of the greatest minds of the day combined forces to convince citizens of the document’s purpose.
 The result was the Federalist Papers.

 What are the Federalist Papers?

 The Federalist Papers were a series of essays written and published to defend the new Constitution and convince its detractors to ratify it.

 The new Constitution had many opponents, known as Anti-Federalists.
 This faction generally thought this new form of government would give the federal government too much power.
 Some argued the powers given were greater than even Britain had over the colonies.